What is the S-Press?

 Progressive resistance exercise for even the frailest of individuals

 Simple progressive resistance exercise (PRE) is known to increase muscle strength in even the frailest individuals and researchers suggest that PRE should be used more in hospitals to prevent deconditioning and improve outcomes.
-Other than the S-Press, there is very limited easy and safe to use PRE equipment available for use in hospitals.

 Can be used on the bed or in a chair or wheelchair.